Welfare Officers & Student Advice Centre

 The Union of Clare Students (UCS) has a Welfare Officer, who is there to aid students by providing support and advice for any problems within college.
 Alongside welfare reps, it is their job to be active in college life, providing information about sexual health and work stress etc. They are able to provide resources such as condoms, pregnancy tests and information on how to request chlamydia tests.
 Although these are important aspects of the role, the welfare officer primarily is there to, along with the nurse, provide any form of support required by all of the student body.

-For further information see the Clare College Welfare Hub
+For further information see the UCS website.

 The Middle Common Room (MCR) at Clare is the home to around 300 students who are studying for Masters or Doctorates in the Arts and Sciences.
 There is a MCR Welfare Officer who is there to support graduate students.